 Cut 12 pieces of mesh 20-inches long.
+If you’re using the 10-inch frame, you’ll need 6 pieces of mesh.
 Take two of your 2.5-inch rolls of ribbon and cut 12 ribbons of each design (24 total) at 14 inches long.
 Layer the two ribbon pieces – one of each design – making 12 dual ribbon pieces.

 Step 2: Attach pipe cleaners to your frame

-At each of the frame’s six brackets, twist a pipe cleaner around the inner two rings.
-Then, between each of the brackets, twist a pipe cleaner around the outer two rings.
-You’ll have six pipe cleaners around the inner rings and six around the outer – twelve total.
+At each of the frame’s designated holes, put one pipe cleaner through and twist it between the hole and notch.
+You’ll have six pipe cleaners around the inner wreath and six around the outer – twelve total.

 Step 3: Make your deco mesh ruffle

-Lay the mesh piece in front of you and scrunch it while you gather the materials toward you.
+Lay each mesh piece in front of you and scrunch it while you gather the material toward you.
 Once it’s all scrunched, pinch the middle to make the mesh ruffle look like a butterfly.

 Step 4: Attach your ruffle to the frame

-In one of the outer ring pipe cleaners, lay the center of the ruffle between the arms of the pipe cleaner, then twist to secure it to the frame.
+In one of the outer frame pipe cleaners, lay the center of the ruffle between the arms of the pipe cleaner, then twist to secure it to the frame.

-Repeat steps 3 and 4 for the six outer rim spots.
+Repeat steps 3 and 4 for the six outer spots.

-Step 5: Add ribbon to the outer ring ruffles
+Step 5: Add ribbon to the outer frame ruffles

 Take your layered ribbon pieces and fold them in a wide v shape with tails facing out.
 Lay the center of the v between the pipe cleaner arms and on top of the ruffle.
 Twist to secure.
 Cut off the excess pipe cleaner.
 Separate the tails of each ribbon, so you can see both designs.

-Step 6: Repeat steps 3 – 6 for the inner ring
+Step 6: Repeat steps 3 – 6 for the inner frame

-Make 6 more ruffles and attach each to the pipe cleaners on the inner ring, then attach and spread your ribbon in the same way.
-This will go over the top of the outer ring’s ruffles.
+Make 6 more ruffles and attach each to the pipe cleaners on the inner frame, then attach and spread your ribbon in the same way.
+This will go over the top of the outer frame’s ruffles.

 Step 7: Make your bow